1 Yubol (June) 2228 0130 Hours

 Wu sat on the room’s lone bench, entranced by the ocean outside.
 Prone to tension, his species required intervals of analytical downtime to maintain mental balance.
 This need to calm their psyche proved their mastery at complicating an already perilous existence.

 Laxum Jyr moved her fingertips over the climate-control pad.
 Thick glass walls surrounded the room’s dark planks of polar tile.
-The circular bed in the corner remained untouched, its thick cushion-top covered with bleach scented sheets.
+The circular bed in the corner remained untouched, its thick cushion-top covered with bleached sheets.

 She sat beside him on the bench and placed the bag she brought at his feet.
-The sea beyond the glass cast dull patterns over his naked body and his angular face seemed lifeless stay for the tear drops caught within his long lashes.
+The sea beyond the glass cast dull patterns over his naked body, and his angular face lifeless stay for the tear drops drying within his long lashes.
 She wrapped her hand around his upper thigh and relished how the skin pebbled beneath her touch.

 Helovx males were stingy with their affections when it came to her kind, yet Wu proved more accommodating than most.
 Early in his captivity, he’d confided that her hide reminded him of the sharks that stalked his childhood houseboat.